 Originally the bill aimed to increase the top tax rate by 39.6%.
 In its current form, that no longer seems to be the case.
 For individuals and trusts, this will no longer be an issue.
-So, everybody with income above $400k, especially those under $10 million who are not business owners, can breathe a sigh of relief.
+So everybody in that tax bracket can breathe a sigh of relief.

-An increase in qualified business income tax is also something that is no longer in the bill.
+An increase in qualified business income tax is also something that is no longer on the bill.
 If you have your own private practice, you know that you’re limited to a certain amount of income because of your service industry business status.
-The limit is approximately $400k after that, there’s a phase-out and then you don’t get the 20% deduction to try and bring your business down as if it was a corporation.
-The QBI deduction was designed to entice people to not convert their S-corps/LLCs to C-corps for their lower tax rates.
+The limit is approximately $400k after that, there’s a phase-out and then you don’t get the 20% deduction to try and bring your business down as if it was a corporation, which was designed to entice people to not become C-corps for their lower tax rates.